H-1B Visa Stamping in India: Complete Guide

 H-1B Visa Stamping Process in India: Step-by-Step

 The H-1B visa stamping process in India is a multi-step procedure that requires careful attention to detail.
-This section provides an overview of the key steps involved, from initial application to the actual stamping of the visa.
+This section provides an overview of the process involved, from the initial application to the actual stamping of the visa.

 1. DS-160 Form Filing: The first step involves completing the Online Nonimmigrant Visa Application, Form DS-160.
 Indian H-1B applicants must accurately fill out this form, providing all necessary personal and professional details.